jeffpar/pcjs.v1/docs/about/pcjs/README.md

 component, add **Halt** or **Speed** buttons to the [CPU](/docs/pcjs/cpu/) component, display clickable "DIP Switches" for the [Chipset](/docs/pcjs/chipset/) component, or even design your own [Control Panel](/docs/pcjs/panel/).

++ The UI includes a responsive design that tailors itself to your browser and device, and support for touch events and soft keyboards means you get the best possible emulation experience -- better than any other browser-based emulator currently available.
+It almost feels like your DOS and Windows mouse-based applications have been rewritten to work with your iPad or iPhone -- almost.
+Please note, however, that some mobile devices provide better support than others.

 + A fully-integrated [Debugger](/docs/pcjs/debugger/) is available.
 Disassemble code, set breakpoints on memory write/read/execution addresses, dump and edit memory, dump disk sectors, enable/disable categories of diagnostic messages, and view instruction history, cycle counts and more.
 The Debugger does not rely on CPU breakpoint